 - NAC vendors must consistently target and show wins at enterprises with 5,000 endpoints and above to be included.
-This Magic Quadrant does not analyze solutions that only target the SMB market.
+This Magic Quadrant does not analyze solutions that only target the small to midsize (SMB) market.

 - Vendors must have an installed base of at least 100 customers or an aggregate endpoint coverage of 500,000 endpoints.

-Overall Viability: Viability includes an assessment of the vendor's overall financial health, the financial and practical success of the business unit, and the likelihood of the individual business unit to continue to invest in an NAC solution.
+Overall Viability: An assessment of the vendor's overall financial health, the financial and practical success of the business unit, and the likelihood of the individual business unit to continue to invest in an NAC solution.

-Marketing Execution: This criterion assesses the effectiveness of the vendor's marketing programs and its ability to create awareness and mind share in the NAC market.
-Those vendors that frequently appear on client shortlists are succeeding in marketing execution.
+Marketing Execution: The effectiveness of the vendor's marketing programs and its ability to create awareness and mind share in the NAC market.
+Vendors that frequently appear on client shortlists are succeeding in marketing execution.

 Customer Experience: Quality of the customer experience based on input from Gartner clients and vendor references.
 Input is gathered via reference calls and an online survey.

-Marketing Strategy: This criterion analyzes whether the vendor's marketing strategy succeeds in differentiating its NAC solution from its competitors.
+Marketing Strategy: An analysis of whether the vendor's marketing strategy succeeds in differentiating its NAC solution from its competitors.

 Sales Strategy: The vendor's strategy for selling to its target audience, including an analysis of the appropriate mix of direct and indirect sales channels.